sveltejs/svelte/.changeset/chilled-tigers-tie.md

 'svelte': patch
 ---

-fix: style directive not updating when style attribute is present and style is updated via an object prop
+fix: update style directive when style attribute is present and is updated via an object prop